moby/hyperkit/README.md

 ## [Hyperkit](http://github.com/docker/hyperkit)

 *Hyperkit* is a toolkit for embedding hypervisor capabilities in your application.
-It includes a complete hypervisor, based on xhyve/bhyve, which is optimized for lightweight virtual machines and container deployment.
+It includes a complete hypervisor, based on [xhyve](https://github.com/mist64/xhyve)/[bhyve](http://bhyve.org), which is optimized for lightweight virtual machines and container deployment.
+It is designed to be interfaced with higher-level components such as the [VPNKit](https://github.com/docker/vpnkit) and [DataKit](https://github.com/docker/datakit).

 Hyperkit currently only supports Mac OS X using the [Hypervisor.framework](https://developer.apple.com/library/mac/documentation/DriversKernelHardware/Reference/Hypervisor/index.html).
 It is a core component of Docker For Mac.